 The calculation of job alternation compensation does not take into account benefits in kind that are not discontinued for the duration of the job alternation leave.

-Your job alternation leave must be at least 100 days long and may not be more than 180 days long.
+Your job alternation leave can last a minimum of 100 calendar days and a maximum of 180 calendar days.
 Job alternation leave must be taken as one contiguous period.
 If you have agreed that job alternation leave will last less than 180 days, you may extend it.
 Such an extension must be agreed with the employer no later than 2 months before the end of the already agreed job alternation leave.
 The end of job alternation leave must also be agreed with the employer.
 You may temporarily return to work during your job alternation leave, but this will not extend the duration of the leave.

 The maximum age for an employee to take job alternation leave is linked to the retirement age, being 3 years less than the lowest age for retiring on an old-age pension.
 For instance, if your retirement age is 63 years, your maximum age for taking job alternation leave is 60 years.
 You must start your job alternation leave no later than during the month in which you have your 60th birthday.